Youtube Facebook Twitter Instagram

 No. The extent that rates may increase is not directly reflective of the percentage increase of the land valuation.
 The land valuation is just one factor considered to determine rates.

-The land valuations were used by us to calculate rates for the 2021/22 financial year.
+Land valuations are used by us to calculate rates for the financial year.

 Rates and charges are determined during the annual budget process each financial year.
 Council adopts this in June for the following financial year.
 The process includes: